cnobile2012/PWMMotorController/README.rst

 LTspice
 =======

-Spice files for testing the circuit virtually.
+Spice files for testing the circuit viability.

 =====
 KiCAD